 This interesting article in the Journal of Planning History describes the emergence of urban planning from the need to manage livestock in US cities in the late 19th and early 20th century: From Farm to Nuisance: Animal Agriculture and the Rise of Planning Regulation, (2013) by Catherine Brinkley and Dominic Vitiello.

 Municipal, county, and state codes are increasingly online and searchable by keyword.
 Search keywords to find related topics and consider the reasons for these policies where you live.

 Try: chicken, rooster, poultry, fowl, slaughter, manure, compost, rats, coop, stable, nuisance, noise, sanitation, eggs.

 Try your town or village website, or links below:

-that follow provide models and guidance; some details may have changed since
+These examples provide models and guidance; some details may have changed since they were posted.